 Congress enacted the Statute only three years later.
-However, the Second Circuit failed to follow the Statute's plain language or CTS.
+However, the Second Circuit failed to follow the Statute's text or CTS and failed to acknowledge that Section 13's repose statute "admits of no exception."
 Instead, the panel majority substituted its view that the Statute's purpose was "to supersede any and all other time limitations, including statutes of repose."
-App.
-12a.
+App.54a.